-Food In Our Backyards - May 10 On Mothers Day we will explore our environment and share some of the plants that are edible including how to propagate, gather, and prepare them.
-Many of the plants we'll meet on the North Fork of the Cosumne River also occur in our backyards.
-Who knew you could eat that?
+Food In Our Backyards in May On Mothers Day we will explore the local environment and share some of the plants that are edible including how to propagate, gather, and prepare them.
+Many of the plants we'll identify on the North Fork of the Cosumne River also occur throughout California.

-Full Moon Friday Storytelling June 5 Spend a captivating evening under the light of the moon, on the Placerville Library Lawn with professional Storyteller Kimberly ShiningStar.
+Saturday Night Storytelling June 5, 2021 at 7:00 pm Spend a captivating evening under the light of the moon, on the Placerville Library Lawn with professional Storyteller Kimberly ShiningStar.
 She will weave California Native history with Traditional Stories.